Call for applications

 This subsidy is subject to the Act (657/2012) and statute (727/2012) on Taiteen edistämiskeskus (only in Finnish); Discretionary Government Transfers (688/2001); Administrative Procedure Act (434/2003).
 The Arts Promotion Centre Finland monitors the use of subsidies and is entitled if necessary to review the finances and activities of the recipient.

-All applicants shall receive written notification of the decision.
+All applicants shall receive written notification of the decision by 31.5.2020.
 You will be informed by e-mail when the decision can be accessed from our online services.
 If you do not receive the e-mail to your inbox, check also your junk mail folder.
 Applicants are responsible for checking their e-mail messages on the address supplied in the application.
-If you have submitted your application by post, the decision shall be posted to the address you supplied in your application.